effectfully-ou/sketches/has-lens-done-right/README.md

 The title is a bit clickbaity, I do not really know whether the solution presented in this post is "done right" or not.
 But so far it does seem to be better than widely known approaches.

-For general context, read the [`record-set-field`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) proposal.
+For general context, read the [`overloaded-record-fields`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0023-overloaded-record-fields.rst) and (especially) [`record-set-field`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) proposals.

 This post first describes known approaches to constructing a `HasLens` class that allows to retrieve a `Lens` into a type (most commonly the lens is focused on a field of the type and is retrieved by the name of the field).
 Then I outline a new possible solution and show how examples that are troubling for other solutions can be handled with the new one.